sanjeetSangam/sanjeetSangam/README.md

 <h1 align="center">Hi 👋, I'm Sanjeet Kumar Sangam</h1>
 <p align="center">I am a Full Stack web developer.
 I love to do programming and also love to make exicting web apps.
 I had completed my B.tech with the stream of Manufacturing in CIPET college, Ahmedabad.
   But having a decent interest in coding brings me to to Web development field and currently I am learning REACT as a frontend library.
-  I will love to contribute more in this this field ans also I will be loving to face new challenges in upcoming days.
+  I will love to contribute more in this field and also I will be loving to face new challenges in upcoming days.
 </p>

 <img src="https://miro.medium.com/max/1360/0*gqO3slLmGb4mUeje.gif" align="right" width="400" alt="Coding">